Skip to Main Content

 Databases will help you find academic resources and are often subject-specific.
 You will get fewer results than Primo, but they will be more relevant to your subject/discipline.
 Journal databases are the best source of academic or scholarly information for your assessments.

-I recommend the following database from the Environmental Studies & Outdoor Recreation database page.
+I recommend checking out the databases listed on the Environmental Studies & Outdoor Recreation database page.
+You can also check out Database Help if you need more assistance.

 Websites